 This is a directory of all international law firms in Australia.
 There have been a lot of US law firms entering Australia recently, though these have followed a number of UK firms who opened offices a few years earlier.

 I have compiled this list with the understanding that you, a current law student, will also take a look at the other posts in this series.
-This will be important if you are looking for clerkships or graduate positions at firms that have international offices where you might be able to undertake a secondment or rotation.
-There might be some doubling up.
+You should absolutely do this if you care about obtaining a clerkship or graduate position in a firm (especially those who want to work or go go on an international secondment).

 - top tier law firms;

 - boutique law firms (sorry, I will get to this list one day.
 In the meantime, Google is your friend).